pratclot/argo-test/README.md

 - single node k8s cluster made by minikube
 - Argo CD inside that cluster, deployed via Helm
 - registry.k8s.io/e2e-test-images/agnhost used as a demo app
-- container image is pushed to Docker Hub
+- Docker Hub as container registry
+- bump2version emulates automated versioning
+- `/bin/sleep 30` emulates outage if the app is restarted or redeployed